ASSISTANCE DOG INTERNATIONAL

 ___YES ___NO The dog waited outside the vehicle under control.

-___YES ___NO The dog remained under control while another dog was walked past.
+___YES ___NO The dog remained under control while another dog was walked past. - APPROACHING THE BUILDING Relative heel position, not straining or forging.

 __A __M __S __N The dog stayed in relative heel position.